Mintbase/Grants-Program/docs/grant_guidelines_per_category.md

 ### Applies to

-- Building/extending a Substrate pallet
+- Building/extending a Mintbase pallet

 ### Requirements